Database Automation Guide

 2. Mistakes and Increased Risk

-No matter how large your staff of DBAs, you’re always just one human error away from a mistake.
+No matter how large your staff of DBAs is, you’re always just one human error away from a mistake.
 Every DB schema change review and deployment relies upon the skill, reliability, and dedication of a human.

 The human touch also increases the risks to data integrity and security.
 For example, grants embedded in stored procedures offer a huge opportunity for human error.
 Either that or malicious intent will happen to derail an application and expose its data.